-- Renderings this field contains the renderings used to display this item. - Renderers this field contains the renderers used to display this item.
+- Renderings this field contains the renderings used to display this item. - Renderers this field contains the renderers used to display this item. - Presets this field contains layout presets available for an item

 Managed Web sites use the Renderings field.
 Some Sitecore user interface components use the Renderers field.